A Fossil-independent society by 2050

 Energy storage: a hard nut to crack

 Increased renewable generation requires the ability to store electricity generated by wind, solar and other renewables for later use.
+Power-2-X solutions are therefore in high demand both in Denmark and globally.
 To date, no battery solutions can store these immense amounts of electricity.
 Instead, an integrated energy system, as well as increased electrification, can serve as storage capacity and thereby help balance the energy system.
-A concrete example is the use of heating storage in the district heating system and increased use of electricity for heating, accompanied by increased deployment of heat pumps and electrical boilers.
+A concrete example is the use of heating storage in the district heating system and increased use of electricity for heating, accompanied by increased deployment of heat pumps and electric boilers.
 Also, power to gas (P2G) and electrification of transportation through e.g. electric vehicles will balance the system.
 The Danish gas grid has significant capacity to store natural gas and down the track, it will also be possible to do the same with green gasses such as biogas or hydrogen, which can be subsequently be converted to power or heat according to demand.

 Denmark aims to stimulate and inspire low-carbon, economic growth globally.
 We believe everyone has the right to prosper and develop, and we believe the most prosperous societies of the future will be the most sustainable.
 At State of Green, a not-for-profit, public-private partnership, we foster relations with international stakeholders interested in discussing their challenges and bring into play relevant Danish competencies and technologies that enable your green transition.
 We welcome partners from all continents to meet like-minded Danish energy stakeholders and discuss your challenges as well as potentials.